Facebook Boosts: How To Be More Audience-Specific

 Is your brand on Facebook?
 There's no doubt you've noticed that simply posting content won't get you great results.
 The Facebook algorithm is constantly changing, to deliver more relevant and engaging content to their users.
-Unfortunately that mean that organic reach for brands on social is practically non-existent.
+Unfortunately, that means that organic reach for brands on social is practically non-existent.

 The 'Boost Post' function of Facebook is a great way to get your posts past this algorithm.
 Boosting your posts increases the reach (how many people see the post), and pulls it into the primary Facebook feed - a post that isn't boosted has practically zero chance of being shown here.